Tengio/tengio.com/content/blog/company-website-using-hugo.md

 </html>
 ```

-* Finally create a file /content/blog/your-first-blog.md:
+5. Finally write your blog post ```/content/blog/your-first-blog.md```:
 ```
 +++
 date = "2016-08-12T18:00:00+00:00"
 title = "Blog title"
 +++
 Content of your blog...
 ```
+You can also create a [template or archetype](https://gohugo.io/content/archetypes/) if you want to simplify the content creation.

 ## Extras

-Hugo has a few nice things on top of this basics building blocks.
+Hugo has a few nice things on top of these basics building blocks.
 It has in fact very easy ways to add Tags, Taxonomies... or plugins like Google Analytics, Disqus...
 See the full list on the [official documentation](https://gohugo.io/extras/analytics/)

 ## Publish the website

 The are many ways to publish the website.
-We used a go instance of google app engine.
-But you can also use github or other cloud service.
-Hugo [documentation](https://gohugo.io/tutorials/github-pages-blog/) also explain different ways in details.
+We used a golang instance of google app engine.
+But you can also use [github static pages](https://gohugo.io/tutorials/github-pages-blog/) or other cloud services.

 ## Conclusion

-It looks like hugo is a good choice as a static website generator.
-It definitely hold up to the promises of being fast, easy and flexible.

 Making a real website with hugo is not much more than the easy steps described so far.
-Add bootstrap and some other js library with a bit of html and the job is done.
-Of course you need a bit of content but that can start with little and gradually evolve alongside your company.
-Also all the people of the team can help by changing the content or creating blog posts easily by just using github.
+Add bootstrap and some other js libraries with a bit of html and your job is done.
+Of course you need a bit of content but that can lean and evolve alongside your company.
+Also the team can help by changing the content or creating blog posts easily by using github.

-The result in our case it is a clean, simple and extensible website.
+The result in our case is a clean, simple and extensible website.
 A tool for our team to expose what we do.
 If you want to have a look at our website code, we made it open source on [github](https://github...)

+It looks like hugo is a good choice as a static website generator.
+It definitely holds up to the promises of being fast, easy and flexible.